felipejoribeiro/this-person-docs/permanent/1711122353-nvim-plugins-creation.md

 }
 ```

-So, with this configuration, **neovim** will source your plugin's code.
+So, with this configuration, **neovim** will source your plugin's code from the given path.

 ## ✅ - Plugin live update